raymonable/protosync/README.md

 1. Download the master zip of the repository
 2. Unzip it, and place it somewhere safe
 3. Open a terminal window in the directory that you unzipped
-4. Use `npm i` to install the necessary packages (or `express`, `superagent` & `localtunnel` if that doesn't install properly)
+4. Use `npm i` to install the necessary packages (or `express` & `localtunnel` if that doesn't install properly)
 5. Run `node protosync` to start ProtoSYNC.

+(Check the next tab for more info on installing the plugin)

-### Important
+### Safety
-ProtoSYNC expects for your Roblox installation to be in `%localappdata%\Roblox`.
-It will automatically attempt to import the plugin into your Plugins folder & then ask to restart Roblox Studio.

-If it is not in there, you will be prompted to manually install the plugin into your Plugins Folder in Roblox Studio.
+It is recommended that you change the password for your script's safety.
+To do so, open up the `protosync.js` file and go to the Configuration table.
+Change the password from 'soup' to something else.
+You don't need to remember it, to be honest.
+Make sure you save the file, and double check your server still starts successfully.

+Then, open up an empty Roblox Studio baseplate and drag the `ProtoSYNC V2.0.0.rbxm` file in.
+Open ProtoSYNC > Primary and then change the `password` variable to the same thing you put for the `protosync.js` file.
+If it's not the same, the server won't accept it.

+Finally, you can right click on the ProtoSYNC folder in Studio and "Save as Local Plugin".
+Press Save when it prompts (and overwrite if it prompts too), and you should be all set.

+..
+This process will likely be changed in the future.